ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

         ...
    ```

-The Transit Gateway will have a connection to each VPC and routes traffic based on the CIDR ranges so avoiding overlaps will insure success.
+The {{site.data.keyword.tg_short}} will have a connection to each VPC and routes traffic based on the CIDR ranges so avoiding overlaps will insure success.

 Create the resources: